 What it means: Remains to be seen.
 Vikings coach Mike Zimmer proclaims himself to be "The Fixer."
 Well, if he can fix this guy, he might have three good corners in Xavier Rhodes, Munnerlyn and Cox.
 Cox had 12 interceptions in four seasons with the Jaguars after being drafted in the third round in 2009.
 He signed a big deal with the Chargers last year, but was benched three times and essentially given up on after a horrendous outing against the Chiefs in November.
 The Vikings have eight corners on the roster, but they'll be looking for more, probably in the draft.

-1, Veteran quarterback (Re-signed Matt Cassel) 1, Starting right defensive end (Re-signed Everson Griffen) 1, Young, true run-stuffing nose tackle (Signed Linval Joseph) 1, Cornerback (Signed Captain Munnerlyn and Derek Cox) 1, Left guard (Re-signed Charlie Johnson)
+1. Veteran quarterback (Re-signed Matt Cassel) 2.
+Starting right defensive end (Re-signed Everson Griffen) 3.
+Young, true run-stuffing nose tackle (Signed Linval Joseph) 4.
+Cornerback (Signed Captain Munnerlyn and Derek Cox) 5.
+Left guard (Re-signed Charlie Johnson and added Vlad Ducasse)

-Other needs: Change-of-pace backup running back, depth at defensive end and the three-technique tackle position, more competition at strong safety.
+Other needs: Change-of-pace backup running back and more competition at strong safety.
 Where things stand: The running back could come as a bargain deal late in free agency or late in the draft.
-Depth on the defensive line remains an area of focus since Bears free agent tackle Henry Melton left town without a deal on Friday.

 The Vikings report to training camp Thursday and will hold their first full practice Friday afternoon at Minnesota State University in Mankato.
 That means the first preseason game is now 16 days away with the Sept.
 9 regular season opener against Jacksonville kicking off just six-and-a-half weeks from now.
 As the Access Vikings team gets ready to head to camp, here’s a list of eight under-the-radar players who we’ll be watching closely, guys who could have a significant role in helping turn things around.